ShekhSaifuddin007/laravel-ajax-submit/README.md

 </head>
 ```

-- then inside your form page use like below.
+- then inside your form blade use like below.
 ```html
 <form method="post" action="{{ route('users.store') }}" id="userForm">
     <div>